Understanding bat immune system may help identify new COVID-19 drug targets, scientists say

 “Humans have two possible strategies if we want to prevent inflammation, live longer, and avoid the deadly effects of diseases like COVID-19,” Gorbunova said.

 “One would be to not be exposed to any viruses, but that’s not practical.
 The second would be to regulate our immune system more like a bat,” she added.
-(AGENCIES)
+(PTI)

 Understanding bat immune system may help identify new COVID-19 drug targets, scientists say